 A wrist blood pressure monitor is a device you wear on your wrist that inflates a cuff around your wrist.
 The cuff then deflates, and the monitor displays your reading.

-- IRREGULAR HEARTBEAT INDICATOR – If an irregular heartbeat is detected the irregular heartbeat symbol will be displayed to inform you.
+- IRREGULAR HEARTBEAT INDICATOR – If an irregular heartbeat is detected, the irregular heartbeat symbol will be displayed to inform you in this blood pressure cuff wrist.
+Perfect for home use.

 - FAST READING – Get your blood pressure readings in under a minute with our fully automatic wrist blood pressure monitor that gives you clinically accurate results.